beezzzi/beezzzi/README.md

 My name is Naomi Hinton, thank you for visiting my profile.

-- 🔭 Currently: Project Based Learning and enrolled into a 8 week Data Analytics Course
+- 🔭 Currently: Working as Business Development Analyst
-- 🌱 Learning: HTML, CSS, Javascript, MySQL,Tableau, Powerbi, and Python
+- 🌱 Learning & Actively Working with: MySQL, Powerbi, M365, and Python

-Goal: 🏅 Become a Data Analyst